maveniverse/site-001/content/en/docs/njord/configuration/_index.md

 Njord uses existing Maven infrastructure to get the configuration, still a bit more explanation is needed for some bits.

-For start, user interacts with Njord via `njord:` URI using vanilla Maven plugins like `maven-deploy-plugin` is, and also using `njord-maven-plugin` Mojos.
+For start, user interacts with Njord via `njord:` URI using vanilla Maven plugins like `maven-deploy-plugin` is, and also using `njord-maven-plugin` goals.
 All the mojos **does not require projects** to be run (and are also aggregator Mojos).
-Still, IF Mojos are invoked with Maven Project present (ie in a checkout where POM is present, and Maven loads it) the Project will be used as "extra contextual source" for some operations.
+Still, IF goals are invoked with Maven Project present (ie in a checkout where POM is present, and Maven loads it) the Project will be used as "extra contextual source" for some operations.

 ## Njord basedir